Carmelo Bernard Alisuag, 67, a long time resident of Arlington left this world on August 8, 2020 at St, Mary’s Hospital in Richmond, Virginia.

 Melo touched many lives and he will be sorely missed by his family and friends.

-in memory of Carmelo Alisuag, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Carmelo Alisuag, please visit our floral store.